In the months

 People who work in a dangerous job often become complacent about the danger of their environment believing that they are somehow protected from injury.
 It would have only taken a small German air-raid and a few well placed bombs and Bridgend would have been wiped off the map.
 However, there was never any deliberate attempt to bomb the factory by the Luftwaffe.
 There are documented bombs that fell very close to the factory but these tended to be stray single bombs so more likley to be a plane which has been badly shot up or with engine trouble that has jettisoned its bomb load.

-Click here to see a airraids on South Wales during WWII and how close bombs came to the factory.
+Click here to see a airraids on South Wales during WWII and how close bombs came to the factory, but these were single bombs e.g. a German plane with engine trouble and trying to lighten its load, and definitely nothing that resembled a raid like those on Swansea or Cardiff.

 Luftwaffe Photo of Bridgend 24th August 1940

-so clear that it shows the complete layout of the factory and part of the town
+are so clear that they show the complete layout of the factory and part of the

 because the photo clearly has the title "Staatliche Munitionsfabrik"